richardlam4391/IBM-Data-Analyst-Professional-Certificate/Data Visualization and Dashboards with Excel and Cognos/README.md

 This course tells you how to visualize the data, to make the interactive dashboards and to generate the reports within the data visualization tools.

-This repository contains turning raw operational and sales data into interactive, executive-ready business dashboards completed in April 2025.
+This repository contains turning raw operational and sales data into interactive dashboards completed in April 2025.

 The project demonstrates the ability to select the right visual elements and to tell a clear data story on both spreadsheet and enterprise business intelligence (BI) softwares.